I Prefer Hotel Rewards: A Niche Program Actually Worth Your Attention? I Prefer Hotel Rewards: A Niche Program Actually Worth Your Attention?

 Unfortunately, when redeemed for Reward Certificates, I Prefer Rewards points stack up incredibly poorly against other hotel brands.
 Redeeming your points for Reward Certificates, you get the less-than-stellar rate of 0.2 cents each.
 There is no extra zero there; your points are worth two-tenths of a cent, which is a shockingly poor value.

-Nights with points
+I Prefer Nights with Points

 Credit: I Prefer